magnusgp/FakeNewsDetection/reports/README.md

 > Answer:
 >

-Compute engine: Here, we created virtual machine instances for computational purposes.
+Compute Engine: Here, we created virtual machine instances for computational purposes.
 We mainly used this for trying to run the training scripts as the transformer model was too large to run properly on our local pc’s.
 Vertex AI: Used for automatically setting up training jobs and executing them directly in the cloud using cloud resources.
 However, we used this very little and only experimentally as we had issues with our training docker files.
 The issues mainly rose from us not being able to accurately pull the dataset using dvc.
 Another issue here were, that two of the group members used an AMD chip, which caused the docker images to be non-compliant with the ARM-based system that Vertex AI runs on.
 Cloud storage: Used for storing larger files in the cloud.
 We used this for storing our processed dataset to make it available to use in our training as well as storing the trained model checkpoint.
 The model checkpoint would then be loading into cloud run for deployment
 Container registry: Used for storing the containers used in the project.
 Here, we had the built docker containers for running both the application as well as the container for training our model.